red-data-tools/red_amber/doc/DataFrame.md

     `remove(indeces)` accepts indeces as arguments.
 Indeces should be an Integer or a Range of Integer.

     ```ruby
-    # returns 6th to 339th obs.
+    # returns 6th to 339th records
     penguins.remove(0...5, -5..-1)

     # =>